Heavenly Delusion: Reception

 By December 2018, over 130,000 copies of the Heavenly Delusion manga were in circulation.
+By July 2025, the manga had over two million copies in circulation.

 Reviewing the first volume of Heavenly Delusion, Anime News Network praised the narrative for its focus on Kiruko's and Maru's appealing relationship, and Ishiguro's character designs.
 The reviewer said while the volume explores the mysteries behind Kiruko, there were still too many mysteries the plot would explore in the future.
 The French website Manga News called the manga's premise captivating due to the mysteries it shows.
 Sigue en Serie also commented on the mysteries of the series, which would motivate readers to quickly move to the next volume to understand more of the plot through the parallel storylines.
 By the third volume, Manga News noted the events on the both storylines had been connected, especially from Tokio's point of view, while the duo's journey was noted to be more comic than tragic as a result of the way Ishiguro writes the chapters.
 The reviewer still felt both plots offer interesting mysteries whose connections are not easily given away.
 Brutus magazine listed Heavenly Delusion on its list of "Most Dangerous Manga", which includes works with the most-stimulating and thought-provoking themes.

 Makoto Yukimura, author of the manga Vinland Saga, expressed interest in the themes of Heavenly Delusion due to the idea of a heaven, as well as the way Ishiguro tells two connected stories at the same time.